 Restricted Fund Balance - the portion of a governmental fund's net position that are subject to external enforceable legal restrictions.
-Amounts reported as restricted include fund balances that are restricted for capital projects, debt service, economic development, public safety, and street maintenance programs.
+Amounts reported as restricted include fund balances that are restricted for capital projects, economic development, public safety, and street maintenance programs.

-Committed Fund Balance - the portion of a governmental fund's net position with self-imposed constraints or limitations that have been placed at the highest level of decision making.
+Committed Fund Balance - the portion of a governmental fund's net position with selfimposed constraints or limitations that have been placed at the highest level of decisionmaking authority (issuance of an ordinance) and may only be modified or rescinded by an action of the Village Board (issuance of an ordinance).
 Amounts reported as committed include impact fees collected as a result of a Village ordinance which requires these fees to be used for capital development.
-These fees may only be modified or rescinded by an action of the Village Board.